 The parking brake is only intended to secure an unattended vehicle with the engine ignition OFF.
 Always maintain the vehicle parking brake system according to the manufacturer's specifications.
 The parking brake may not have sufficient capacity to restrain a vehicle with the engine running and the transmission in a forward or reverse range.
 As indicated in the above WARNING when the vehicle is unattended and the engine is in operation, the transmission must be in N (Neutral) (or for special pumping operations, drive to the wheels disconnected) with the brakes fully applied and the wheels chocked.

 Towing or Pushing

-CAUTION!
-Failure to lift the driving wheels off the road, disconnect the driveline, or remove the axle shafts before pushing or towing can cause serious transmission damage.
+road, disconnect the driveline, or remove the axle shafts before pushing or towing can cause serious transmission damage.

 The engine cannot be started by pushing or towing.
 Before pushing or towing do one of the following: